mobikng/Chimobi-1/README.md

 - Learning Frontend web development
 - 🔭 I’m currently working on creating a model to predict high value customers for a bike company
 - 🌱 I'm also in my learning phase still trying get comfortable with applying machine learning algorithms to solve problems
-- 🤔 I’m looking for help with getting internships, and direction especially in the production phase of data science
+- 🤔 I’m looking for help with getting internships, or a job as a frontend engineer